 Key Considerations When Evaluating UEM / MDM Platforms

-MDM (mobile device management), UEM (unified endpoint management) and EMM (enterprise mobility management)—although the terms for these functions continues to evolve, the solution your enterprise business selects needs to accomplish the same goal: Streamline control of your devices and their functionality.
+MDM (mobile device management), UEM (unified endpoint management) and EMM (enterprise mobility management) — although the terms for these functions continue to evolve — are key solutions your enterprise business selects to accomplish the same goal: Streamline control of your devices and their functionality.

 How do you know what to look for in a new UEM or MDM platform?
 How should you approach reevaluating your current program?
-Use this mobile device management evaluation criteria when evaluating your options.
+Use the following mobile device management evaluation criteria when considering your options.

 5 Steps for Your Mobile Device Management Evaluation Criteria